 Your equipment’s airflow can be reduced by a plugged air filter or dusty condenser.

 A filthy filter can create a lot of troubles, like:

 - Leading your system to stop working faster

 We suggest installing new flat filters every four weeks, and pleated filters every three months.

 If you aren’t sure when you last replaced your filter, turn off your system completely and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you should get a new one.

 Greenery, grass and sticks can get in the way of your condensing system.
 This could reduce its airflow, make it less energy efficient and change your comfort.
 Here’s a method you can follow to get your unit operating properly again.

 - Switch off the electrical current fully at the breaker or outdoor switch.

 - Clear vegetation waste around the AC.
 Once you’ve cleared larger refuse within a two-foot area, you can use a fine-bristled brush or vacuum to carefully remove dust from the condenser fins.
-Bent fins can also affect effectiveness, so you can attempt to adjust them with a blunt knife.
+Bent fins can also affect effectiveness.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.